 ChatGPT is the Most In-Demand Workplace Skill in Q1 2023

-The latest report by Udemy highlights additional, surging workplace skills related to personal development, business and health

-/EIN News/ -- SAN FRANCISCO, April 27, 2023 (GLOBE NEWSWIRE) -- Udemy (Nasdaq: UDMY), a company dedicated to improving lives through online learning, today released its Q1 2023 Workplace Learning Index, a quarterly report highlighting skills that are growing in demand among today’s professionals as they seek to keep pace with innovation and help support their company’s continued growth.
+SAN FRANCISCO, April 27, 2023 (GLOBE NEWSWIRE) -- Udemy UDMY, a company dedicated to improving lives through online learning, today released its Q1 2023 Workplace Learning Index, a quarterly report highlighting skills that are growing in demand among today's professionals as they seek to keep pace with innovation and help support their company's continued growth.

 Analyzing data from nearly 14,000 Udemy Business customers across the globe, the Index reveals the technology and professional power skills that saw the biggest increase in course consumption (i.e., minutes spent learning) during the first quarter of 2023.